aarki/grunt-lessvars/README.md

 ### Options

 #### options.format
-Type: `String|Function`
+Type: `String|Function(vars:Object, options:Object):String`
 Default value: `"json"`

-Format of the output file.
-Can be one of `"json"`, `"angular"`, or a custom function.
-The function signature should be `format(vars:Object, options:Object)`.
+How to format the output.
+Can be one of `"json"`, `"angular"`, or a custom formatter function.
+The function is given an object containing the variables, and the processed task options.

 #### options.indent
 Type: `Number`
 Default value: `0`

-Control the identation level of the output for both `"json"` and `"angular"` formatters.
-Pass `2` to pretty-print the output file.
+The identation level of the output for the `"json"` and `"angular"` formatters.
+Pass `2` or `4` for a more readable output file.

 #### options.module
 Type: `String`
 Default value: `"less"`

-Only relevant for the `"angular"` formatter.
-Controls the angular module to which the variable constant is attached.
+The module name used by the `"angular"` formatter.
+This is the module to which the exported variables are attached.

 #### options.constant
 Type: `String`
 Default value: `"vars"`

-Only relevant for the `"angular"` formatter.
-Controls the exported constant name.
+The name of the exported constant used by the `"angular"` formatter.

 ### Usage Examples